 She never limits herself solely to classical studies.
 She remains an avid fan of contemporary collaboration and musical outreach.
 She has recorded and performed with various artists and bands including but not limited to Dashboard Confessional, MAE, Anberlin, Frankie Valli, Amy Grant, Machine Gun Kelly & Richard Cheese.

 During college, she was in a progressive metal band called Fick, and an indie rock band called Andy Matchett and the Minks.
 She actively seeks new projects that challenge both her improvisatory and technological skills.
 In 2011, she performed at the nationally-recognized festival, Orlando Calling.
 Since then, she has played various festivals throughout Florida and was most recently the violinist for the symphonic rock band, LAVOLA.
 She made her debut vocal recording on the album "This Book is my Cowardice" by LAVOLA in 2013.

-Emily is also an up and coming DJ in the Orlando area.
+Emily is also an up and coming DJ in the GTA.
 She spins all genres of music under the pseudonym DJ EmV.
 She has played various corporate events ranging from New York City to Dallas.
 She is a vibrant & energetic DJ who understands that good music is the heart of any event.
 Recently, Emily performed at the AnitaB.org foundation's Grace Hopper 2017 celebration in front technology's youngest and brightest female engineers.
 She hopes to inspire musicians and non-musicians alike with her love of music.